Financial-Times/origami/components/o-forms/README.md

 ## Markup

 `o-forms` has "field" elements which hold an input and information about that input, e.g. its label text.
+Use unique ids to associate form inputs and their labels.
+This is required as [some assistive technologies do not support implicit labels](https://a11ysupport.io/tests/html_label_element_implicit), such as Dragon Naturally Speaking.

 All form fields follow the same structure:
 ```